paritytech/txwrapper-core/packages/txwrapper-examples/assetHubPolkadot/README.md

 10) Install dependencies and build the JS target

     ```bash
-    # from this repos root directory run
+    # from this repo\'s root directory run
     yarn install && yarn build

     # change to the examples directory